Megvii-BaseDetection/DeFCN/README.md

 ```

 ## Contributing to the project
-Any pull requests or issues are welcome.
+Any pull requests or issues about the implementation are welcome.
+If you have any issue about the library (e.g. installation, environments), please refer to [cvpods](https://github.com/Megvii-BaseDetection/cvpods).